arifulislamiut/Better-Auth-Flutter-Client/README.md

 # Better Auth Client

-A Flutter client for the Better Auth authentication service.
-Provides simple and secure authentication features with deep linking support for seamless social authentication flows.
+A Flutter client for authentication that provides simple and secure authentication features for your Flutter applications.

 ## Features

-- Email and password authentication
+- Email and password authentication (sign in and sign up)
 - Social authentication (GitHub, Google, etc.)
-- Secure token storage
-- Flexible deep link handling for OAuth flows
+- User state management with streams
 - Cross-platform compatibility

 ## Getting started